Frequently asked questions about RTB...

 I normally do pretty well at races.
 Will I fit in too?

 We have a group of athletes on the team that manage to snatch some local overall race wins and age group placings.
-If you’re one of those types, we’d love to have you too.
+If you’re one of those types, we’d love to have you.
 So would our sponsors when they see pictures of you in an RTB uniform zooming across the finish line or standing on a podium with an award in your hand.

 Do I have to be a Team Member to participate in Raise the Bar classes or workouts?

 No. Of course we would like you to be but you are more then welcome.
-Your class fees will be higher and if you plan on taking many classes or making a major triathlon purchase (wetsuit, bike or running gear), you will find it’s cheaper to join Raise the Bar and take advantage of the available discounts.
+Your class fees will be little higher and if you plan on taking many classes or making a major triathlon purchase (wetsuit, bike or running gear), you will find it’s cheaper to join Raise the Bar and take advantage of the available discounts.